pkvijay/metaDR/README.md

 the following environment variables are set.
 $ export XDR_TRACE_CLIENT=XDR_TRACE_SERVER=1

+Testing :

+The server executable should be started with the config files which provide the configuration and endpoint details.
+For sample config file, refer to the tests folder.
+For eg: To run a instance of server run 'server/server tests/config-0'.
+Similarly run the other instances of the replica server using the corresponding config files.
+NOTE that in view-stamped replication, the primary is chosen in a round-robin fashion.
+So make sure that the replica-0 in the configuration is started first.
+Once all replicas are started, use metaDR shell to run issue some client requests.
+There are some sample test scripts, suffixed with .tst extension in the tests folder.
+For eg:- to run the create.tst, run 'shell/shell localhost:4004 tests/create.tst'

 For more details on the design of this project, refer to https://github.com/pkvijay/metaDR/blob/master/Design.docx